-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES strands must be placed on the inside of the fence and not the outside.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES inside of the fence and not the outside.
 Increased potential for soil erosion Following construction, the site will remain vulnerable to soil erosion for some time due to the disturbance created by site clearing and likely low natural revegetation of disturbed areas thereafter.
 It is important to note that while the site is arid, such areas can experience significant soil erosion as plant cover is low and occasional heavy showers generate large amounts of runoff.
-9. Erosion management at the site must take place according to an Erosion Management Plan and Rehabilitation Plan.
+9. Erosion management at the site should take place according to an Erosion Management Plan and Rehabilitation Plan.
 10. All roads and other hardened surfaces should have runoff control features which redirect water flow and dissipate any energy in the water which may pose an erosion risk.
-11. Regular monitoring for erosion post construction to ensure that no erosion problems have developed as result of the disturbance, as per the Erosion Management and Rehabilitation Plans for the project.
-Monitoring should take place every 6 months in the first year after construction and annually thereafter.
-12. All erosion problems observed should be rectified as soon as possible, using the appropriate erosion control structures and revegetation techniques.
-13. All cleared areas should be revegetated with indigenous perennial shrubs and succulents from the local area.
-Dead material from site clearing can be Holder of the EA Contractor Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
+Holder of the EA Contractor Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
 Erosion Management Plan and Rehabilitation Plan Implemented.
 Ensure the conditions of the EA are adhered to.
-Continuous used to encourage this process and can be set aside during clearing and later placed on the
+Continuous

-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES cleared areas to encourage recovery.
-Ecological degradation due to alien plant invasion 14.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES Ecological degradation due to alien plant invasion 14.
 There should be regular monitoring for alien plants within the development footprint as well as adjacent areas which receive runoff from the facility as there are also likely to be prone to invasion problems.
 Monitoring every 6 months for the first 2 years post-construction is recommended, followed by annual monitoring thereafter.
-15. Regular alien clearing should be conducted using the best- practice methods for the species concerned.
-The use of herbicides must be avoided Holder of the EA Contractor Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
+15. Regular alien clearing should be conducted using the best-practice methods for the species concerned.
+The use of herbicides should be avoided as far as possible.
+Holder of the EA Contractor Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
 Alien Plant Management Plan Implemented.
 Plant Rehabilitation Implemented.
 Ensure the conditions of the EA are adhered to.
 Continuous Negative impact on ESAs, CBAs and broad- scale ecological processes.
 Transformation and presence of the facility will contribute to cumulative habitat loss within CBAs / ESAs and impacts on broad-scale ecological processes such as fragmentation.
 Minimise the development footprint within the high sensitivity areas.
 There should be an integrated management plan for the development area during operation, which is beneficial to fauna and flora.
 All disturbed areas that are not used such as excess road widths, should be rehabilitated with locally occurring shrubs and grasses after construction to reduce the overall footprint of the development.
-Noise and disturbance on the site should be kept to a minimum Holder of the EA Contractor Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
+Noise and disturbance on the site should be kept to a minimum during operation and maintenance activities.
+Holder of the EA Contractor Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
 Alien Plant Management Plan Implemented.
 Plant Rehabilitation Implemented.
 Ensure the conditions of the EA are adhered to.
 Continuous